connecttrego/trego_backend/README.md

   - **Description**: Uploads a file to AWS S3 and creates an attachment record in the database
   - **Request Parameters**:
     - `file` (MultipartFile) - The file to upload (required)
-    - `orderId` (Long) - Order ID to associate with the attachment (optional, but at least one of orderId, orderItemId, or userId must be provided)
+    - `orderId` (Long) - Order ID to associate with the attachment (optional, but at least one of orderId, orderItemId, userId, or medicineId must be provided)
     - `orderItemId` (Long) - Order item ID to associate with the attachment (optional)
     - `userId` (Long) - User ID to associate with the attachment (optional)
+    - `medicineId` (Long) - Medicine ID to associate with the attachment (optional)
     - `description` (String) - Description of the attachment (optional)
   - **Response**: Returns an AttachmentDTO with the uploaded file details
   - **Example**: `POST /api/attachments/upload` with form data including file and orderId=1